nyu-systems/karousos/README.md

 This produces the code for the server and the verifier by running compile.sh and running the code for the server and the code for the verifier once to produce the compiled full code.
-NOTE: this requires the existence of a workload named test in order to produce results.
+Note that this requires the existence of a workload named test.

 ## Running the original server and the Karousos server